tan-zhihao1/kickpi-book/rk356x/en/04-Hardware Function Test.md

 ## 2. LED

+The development board is equipped with 2 LEDs.
+The green LED is the power indicator light, which is always on by default when powered on.

-The development board is equipped with a working LED, which serves as the system's heartbeat indicator by default.
-If the heartbeat LED continues to flash, it indicates that the kernel is running normally
+The blue LED is the system working heartbeat light.
+If the heartbeat light keeps flashing, it means that the kernel is running normally.

-Additionally, you can refer to the following aspects to control the LED for other functions.
+In addition, the system working heartbeat light can refer to the following aspects to control the LED as other functions.